 Scientific staff positions

 The Research Coordination Unit under the leadership of Dr. Elena H. Angelova supports and coordinates the networking of scientists between the five research priorities of the DBFZ and other research institutions and partner organizations.
 The aim is to use synergies and expertise in-house, to initiate concrete research cooperations and to find suitable funding for the implementation of the research idea.
-Further areas of research coordination include the collection and evaluation of scientific data to ensure scientific quality, the coordination of the exchange of information with the BMEL, the research advisory board and the implementation of the DBFZ doctoral programme.
+Further areas of research coordination include the collection and evaluation of scientific data to ensure scientific quality, the coordination of the exchange of information with the BMEL, the research advisory council and the implementation of the DBFZ doctoral programme.

-Coordination for international knowledge and technology transfer
+International knowledge- and technology transfer

 The staff unit "International Knowledge and Technology Transfer", headed by Dr. Sven Schaller, pursues the goal of making the scientific expertise of the DBFZ available to international partners through joint research projects, the exchange of doctoral students and reciprocal research stays.
 In addition, international networks are to be consolidated and selectively expanded.
 This also includes the initiation and mediation of mutual visits as well as the organisation of workshops and conferences.
 It is also the declared aim of the staff unit to further intensify cooperation with top international universities and non-university research institutes.
 Further information under International Activities.